eng200 | undergraduate

 topic title goes here

-- Evaluate an information source for timeliness, relevance, and credibility of author and publication.
+- Justify the use of an information source in a written work, based on timeliness, relevance, and credibility of the author and publication.

-- Identify an effective organizational strategy for a persuasive essay.
+- Apply an effective strategy for organizing research.

 Please ask about these special rates: